danielehc/katacoda-scenarios/consul-service-intentions/provision.md

 | `config-service-dashboard.hcl`  | Set protocol for `dashboard` to `http` |
 | `config-proxy-defaults.hcl`     | Set protocol for Envoy proxies to `http` |
 | `config-intentions-default.hcl` | Intention configuration `* => * (deny)` |

+You can inspect the full list of configuration files available for the lab with:

+`ls ./config/`{{execute}}

 <!--
 | `svc-counting.json`             | Service config - `counting` |